<<Previous | Story Intro | Return to Stories | Next >>

 "Good thinking," Sam replied.
 It was certainly better than giving up.
 She glanced at the cells across from her.
 Jack watched, his face hiding his concern, his hope.
 Daniel had managed to sit up, his arms still behind his back, his hands restrained.
 His blue eyes were guarded as well.
 All of them worried...afraid...that this would be the one time escape would prove to be impossible.

 Twin beans focused on the panel.
 For a few seconds, it seemed that nothing was going to happen.
 Just before she could tell Teal'c to forget it, Jack added the beam from his own weapon, hitting the panel on its very edge...sparks began to fly from behind it.
 Moments later flames were licking around the edges, and the force fields that held the humans prisoner flickered, and dropped.
-The three immediately stepped into the corridor.
+The four immediately stepped into the corridor.

 "Way to go, Carter!"
 Jack grinned, reaching out to give her a quick hug.
 "Now, let's go get Radar."